 Overlooking my home.

-You’ll be pleased to know that this year I have, in fact, decided to celebrate.
+You’ll be pleased to know that this year I decided to celebrate.
 On the day this post goes live I’m enjoying a short break in London to see a play, visit some museums and eat some good food.
-There will also be cake, there has to be cake, most likely accompanied with a cup of tea or two.
+There was also cake, there has to be cake, accompanied with a cup of tea or two.

 So here we are, a bit of a muddly list, shared in no particular order… I’ll try and keep you updated throughout the year.

 - Get One Hour Outside every day.
 You know, put my actions where my mouth is.

 - Walk another National Trail.